<

 • Organic Ylang Ylang

 These anchor the scent, add a little complexity, and boost the tenacity.
-The final result is a clean, creamy vanilla perfume that smells like true vanilla—not fake, flowery, or overly musky.
+The final result is a clean, creamy vanilla perfume that smells like vanilla—not fake, flowery, or overly musky.

 Frequently Asked Questions